robince/sensorcop/readme.md

 "A statistical framework based on a novel mutual information estimator utilizing a Gaussian copula"

 This is the full history of the active research code.
 It is unlikely to run unaltered on a fresh machine without changing data and toolbox paths as required.
-There are also several mex functions which need compilation.
+There are also several mex functions which need compilation (see [`make.m`](make.m)).

-The data used are available in the Dryad submission:
+The raw data and plotted figure data are available in the Dryad data package:

 RAA Ince, BL Giordano, C Kayser, GA Rousselet, J Gross and PG Schyns
 "Data from: A statistical framework based on a novel mutual information estimator utilizing a Gaussian copula"